-A five-acre peat bog at the north end of the future Twin Ponds Park was purchased during World War II by Fred Anhalt, developer of landmark Tudor-Revival style apartments in Seattle in the 1920s-1930s.
+A five-acre peat bog at the north end of the future Twin Ponds Park was purchased for $1500 during World War II by Fred Anhalt, developer of landmark Tudor-Revival style apartments in Seattle in the 1920s-1930s.
 A map of all of his buildings can be found here.
 He had opened Anhalt’s Shur-Gro Nursery in 1942 where University Village is today, and needed a source of peat to sell at his nursery.
 Anhalt recalled he “…hauled hundreds of thousands of yards of peat…” out of the bog over the years.
 He later leased and then purchased two five-acre plots of land to the south from his neighbor, Andy Argus, to grow and store plants for his nursery.
 This additional land was once a marshy bog filled with cattails and frogs until it was mined for peat in the 1950s, partially filled in, and fixed up for growing crops.

-Anhalt collected and bred a variety of plants on his property, but specialized in rhododendrons, growing the largest variety in the Western U.S. He received regular offers from King County to purchase his land to become a park and he always turned them down.
+Anhalt collected and bred a variety of plants on his property, from potted plants up to a few fifty-foot-tall trees, but specialized in rhododendrons, growing the largest variety in the Western U.S. He received regular offers from King County to purchase his land to become a park and he always turned them down.
 In 1971, the County decided to condemn his land to create Twin Ponds Park and told Anhalt they would give him a fair price for his land.
 Anhalt requested a trial by jury to determine what that price would be and a contentious legal battle ensued.
 King County had offered him $60,000 for his growing land and $15,000 for the peat bog, but the jury determined that his land was worth a total of $162,500 and awarded him another $124,000 for his nursery stock.
 Although the County purchased his high-quality nursery stock, they signed a contract with landscape architects to purchase all plants for the new park through them, so most of his plants went unused or were bulldozed during park construction.

 1990: Twin Ponds Park had a playground, tennis and basketball courts, a soccer field, and an alder forest overgrown with invasive species such as blackberry, ivy, holly, and laurel.
 John Dixon began a volunteer effort to plant trees at the park and formed the Stewards of Twin Ponds Park, who devoted over 10,000 hours of volunteer labor over the next two decades, and inspired new volunteer efforts to continue restoration work today.
 John’s work enhanced the park in many ways: planting the Trail of Cedars and an arboretum with redwoods, giant sequoias, and other fragrant and ornamental plants, and replacing invasive plants with native herbs, shrubs, and trees.
 Today’s restoration volunteers work in collaboration with the Green Shoreline Partnership and focus on native plants.
 They have weekly work parties and are always looking for more volunteers!